Posted on Nov 08, 2019

 Get a second opinion from a radiology specialist in 3 easy steps.Learn More

 Much like other parts of the body, scarring is the liver’s response to repeated injury.
 But unlike healthy liver cells, scar tissue cells are unable to function properly.
-They do not have the ability to self-repair and, over time, become thick and stiff.
+They cannot self-repair and, over time, become thick and stiff.
 When this happens, it can limit or block blood flow within the liver, causing healthy liver cells to die.
 This leads to the creation of more scar tissue.
 It’s a bit of a vicious cycle.

 A Fibroscan is a great, non-invasive alternative to liver biopsy.
 The scan only takes about 5-10 minutes and does not involve any needles or other uncomfortable tools.